leo-editor/leo-editor/leo/doc/demo.md

 **demo.key(setting)**: Types a single key in the present widget.
 This method does not support undo.

+These methods call `c.undoer.setUndoTypingParams(...)` only if the `undo` keyword argument is True.
+Methods without an `undo` argument do not support undo .

 ```python
    demo.key('Alt-X') # Activate the minibuffer
    demo.key('Ctrl-F') # Execute Leo's Find command